golang/website/_content/doc/tutorial/fuzz.md

 reversed: "god yzal eht revo depmuj xof nworb kciuq ehT" reversed again: "The quick brown fox jumped over the lazy dog"
 ```

+You can see the original string, the result of reversing it, then the result of
+reversing it again, which is equivalent to the original.

 Now that the code is running, it’s time to test it.